puppetlabs/puppet-specifications/language/calls.md

 Argument Passing
 ---
-Argument passing is performed with one of the concepts **Pass-By-Position**, or **Pass-By-Name**.
-Function calls, and calls to lambdas are always done with Pass-By-Position.
+Argument passing is performed with either **Pass-By-Position**, or **Pass-By-Name**.
+Function calls and calls to lambdas are always done with Pass-By-Position.
 Resource creation and EPP uses Pass-By-Name.
-The resource defaults, and resource overrides use a variant of Pass-By-Name that allows amending values with `+>` instead of just setting them with `=>`.
+Resource defaults and resource overrides use a variant of Pass-By-Name that allows amending values with `+>` instead of just setting them with `=>`.

 ### Pass By Position

-Pass-By-Position transfers given arguments to parameters based on their position; the first (leftmost) given argument is given to the first (leftmost) defined parameter.
-The caller must know the order in which to present the arguments, it is not possible to direct a particular argument to a particular parameter based on the name of the parameter.
+Pass-By-Position transfers given arguments to parameters based on their position: the first (leftmost) given argument is given to the first (leftmost) defined parameter.
+The caller must know the order in which to present the arguments; it is not possible to direct a particular argument to a particular parameter based on the name of the parameter.

 In pass-by-position:

-* All given values (including `undef`) counts as arguments with a value and these values are assigned to the corresponding parameters.
+* All given values (including `undef`) count as arguments with a value and these values are assigned to the parameter in the same order they are called.
-* Only arguments not given at all results in a parameter having a missing argument, which leads to an error (missing argument) unless the parameter has a default value expression (in which case the result of evaluating that expression is used as the parameter's value).
+* Only arguments not given at all result in a parameter having a missing argument, which leads to an error (missing argument) unless the parameter has a default value expression (in which case the result of evaluating that expression is used as the parameter's value).
 * A Parameter List for a Pass-By-Position entity may not have a parameter with a default value expression to the left of one that requires a value.
+XXX could this be restated as: "all parameters with defaults must come after required parameters"? -e0
 * A default value expression is evaluated in the called entity's closure (which for functions is the global scope/module they are defined in, for lambdas the scope where they are defined/ module).